4 Common ATS Pitfalls & 4 Ways to Overcome Them

-An Applicant Tracking System (ATS) is the backbone of any talent acquisition organization.
+Your Applicant Tracking System is the backbone of your talent acquisition function.
 But it can be the unsung hero or the villain.
-It all depends on how you approach its implementation and use.
+Explore ways to realize ROI with your ATS.

 The reality is, despite its critical operational role, proper configuration is often overlooked.
 This creates issues from day one for recruiters, candidates, and the success of your overall hiring program.